Available 24/7/365 Columbus

 What is Strong Arm Robbery in Minnesota?

-Strong arm robbery is a term used to describe a type of robbery that involves physical force.
-This informal term could be used in relation to a robbery involving an assault or simply the act of physically taking an object away from another person without their consent.
+Strong arm robbery is an informal term that is not addressed under Minnesota law.
+However, it’s commonly used concerning a robbery involving an assault or simply the act of physically taking an object away from another person without their consent.

 Understanding Strong Arm Robbery in Minnesota

-The one thing most jurisdictions agree on is that a strong arm robbery involves the use or threat of force.
+The one common element among all jurisdictions is that a strong arm robbery involves the use or threat of force, with or without bodily injury.
 Some states refer to strong arm robbery as any robbery attempt that involves non-lethal force.
 Other states consider a strong arm robbery to be a larceny offense using the threat of violence.
 For that reason, the ramifications of this offense can vary substantially across state lines.

 How Minnesota Law Addresses Strong Arm Robbery

-The term “strong arm robbery” is not found anywhere in Minnesota statute.
+The term “strong arm robbery” is not described in any Minnesota statute.
 Likewise, there is not a specific offense dedicated to this type of criminal behavior.
 However, conduct that is generally considered “strong arm robbery” is covered by the robbery statutes that exist under current state law.

-In Minnesota, robbery is always considered a felony.
+Robbery is always charged as a felony in Minnesota.
 State statutes divide this offense into two different categories: simple and aggravated robbery.
-The maximum penalties for each of these convictions can be lengthy.
+The maximum penalties for each of these convictions can be lengthy, and the outcome of your case will appear on your permanent criminal record.

 Simple Robbery in Minnesota

-The baseline for robbery charges in Minnesota is a charge for simple robbery.
+The baseline for robbery charges in Minnesota is a simple robbery offense.
 These charges will only be considered aggravated robbery if facts exist to enhance the charge to something more.

-Simple robbery occurs when a person is accused of taking property from another person.
+Simple robbery occurs when a person takes property belonging to another person.
 This taking must occur in the presence of the victim, and it cannot be done with their freely-given consent.
-This offense also requires the use or threat of force to cause imminent bodily harm.
+This offense also requires the use or threat of force to cause imminent, serious bodily harm.

-Despite its name, simple robbery is one a serious crime that carries harsh penalties.
-A conviction could result in a up to 10 years in prison and a maximum fine of $20,000.
+Despite its name, simple robbery is still a serious offense that carries significant penalties if you’re convicted.
+A conviction could result in up to 10 years in prison and a maximum fine of $20,000.

 Aggravated Robbery in Minnesota